extric99/Hackintosh-Gigabyte-Z390-GAMING-X-i9-9900k-5700XT/README.md

 ## Known Issues
 - Unlock with Apple Watch does not work (with current stable bios due to enabled serial port, use the Beta one)
 - Multiple key press to wake from sleep with bluetooth (known issue with Gigabyte Gaming X or M boards)
+- I dont use a NVME drive or but if you use a one its recommended to use NVMeFix.kext to fix power and energy consumption on these drives

 ## Bios Setup: